Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/bag_of_tricks.md

+---
+category: items
+layout: page
 name: Bag of Tricks
-type: item
+tag: item

-# Bag of Tricks
+title: Bag of Tricks
+---

 _Wondrous item, uncommon_

 This ordinary bag, made from gray, rust, or tan cloth, appears empty.
 Reaching inside the bag, however, reveals the presence of a small, fuzzy object.
 The bag weighs 1/2 pound.